noahehall/theBookOfNoah/_javascript.md

         on all media types with specific dimensions
           <link href="other.css" rel="stylesheet" media="(min-width: 40em)">
       ```
+  3. measure your style recalculation costs
+    - devtools > timeline > record your action> find `Recalculation` events, focus on those events that take longer than 60 FPS
+  4. use BEM: block element modifier to structure your CSS classes
 ##### javascript optimizations
   1. minimize, mangle, and remove dead code
   2. make your JavaScript async and eliminate any unnecessary JavaScript from the critical rendering path.